ipums/ipums.github.io/_posts/2018/2018-09-28-the-gpl-license-a-cautionary-tale.markdown

 ---
 title: "The GPL License and Linking: Still Unclear After 30 Years"
 date: "2018-09-28 21:34"
+teaser: "The prevalence of GPL licensing for R libraries in CRAN, the challenge that creates for users, and the reckoning that the R community might not see coming."
 ---

 It all started with an simple idea from my colleague who maintains our [ipumsr R package](https://cran.r-project.org/web/packages/ipumsr/index.html), which we released on CRAN under the Mozilla Public License v2.
-His idea was "I'd like to modify the [readr package from CRAN](https://cran.r-project.org/web/packages/readr/index.html) to deal with hierarchical data so I can use it in ipumsr, but it has a GPLv3 license."
+His idea was "I'd like to fork the [readr package from CRAN](https://cran.r-project.org/web/packages/readr/index.html) and add functionality to deal with hierarchical data so I can use it in ipumsr.
+But readr has a GPLv3 license."

 From there, it got anything but simple - we unwittingly waded into a decades-old debate.